epigraphy-info/epigraphy-info/meeting_pages/workshop_9.md

 **Convenient options**

-- [Scandic The Mayor](https://www.scandichotels.com/hotels/denmark/aarhus/scandic-the-mayor) hotel: next to the train station / 5 minutes walk from the bus station and direct buses are going to the university, or you can walk it in ca. 30 mins
+- [Scandic The Mayor](https://www.scandichotels.com/hotels/denmark/aarhus/scandic-the-mayor) hotel: next to the train station / 5 minutes walk from the bus station and direct buses are going to the university, or ca. 35 mins walk

+- [Scandic Aarhus City](https://www.scandichotels.com/hotels/denmark/aarhus/scandic-aarhus-city) hotel: in the city centre / 5 minutes walk from the bus station and direct buses are going to the university, or ca. 30 mins walk

 - [Comwell Aarhus](https://comwell.com/en/hotels/comwell-hotel-aarhus): 5 minutes from the train station / 5 minutes walk from the bus station, view of the Aarhus from above.
+Please note there is ongoing contruction works in the immediate surroundings of the hotel and the access might be temporarily more challenging.

 ---

+## Poster session

+All poster presenters are asked to register via the Registration form, see above.

+Poster presenters will receive detailed info during the second half of February via email.

+If you send the digital version of your poster before **15 March 2025**, we are offering to print it and have it set up for you free of cost.
+Otherwise, you are more than welcome to print and set it up on the poster boards yourself when you arrive.
+There is always an option to place the digital version of your poster at Epigraphy.info website and/or publish it on Zenodo under the Epigraphy.info umbrella and obtain a unique DOI.

+If you are unable to attend in person, you are more than welcome to record a short 2 minute video presenting your poster, that can be uploaded along with your poster to the Epigraphy.info website.
+See previous years for examples.

+Printed poster format: A0

+Preferred digital format: PDF

+More information will follow soon.

+---

-We are very excited to see you in **the happiest city in the world** (according to the [Happy City Index in 2024](https://happy-city-index.com/)).
+We are very excited to see you in **the happiest city in the world** (according to the [Happy City Index in 2024](https://happy-city-index.com/))!

-*If you have any questions, please do not hesitate to contact the Epigraphy.info Steering Committee ([info@epigraphy.info](mailto:info@epigraphy.info)).*
+*If you have any questions, please do not hesitate to contact the Epigraphy.info Steering Committee ([info@epigraphy.info](mailto:info@epigraphy.info)) or the [local organisers](mailto:petra.hermankova@cas.au.dk).*

 Members the Steering Committee and the local organisers